hickmanw/jupyterhub/docs/source/reference/services.md

 ## Launching a Hub-Managed Service

 A Hub-Managed Service is characterized by its specified `command` for launching the Service.
-For example, a 'cull idle' notebook server task configured as a Hub-Managed Service would include:
+For example, a 'cull idle' single-user server task configured as a Hub-Managed Service would include:

 - the Service name,